PatilSwapni1/PatilSwapni1/README.md

 ## Skills
 - **Design:** I possess a solid grasp of responsive principles and derive satisfaction from creating captivating designs.
-- **Development:** Proficient in languages such as HTML, CSS, JavaScript, Python, Wordpress.
+- **Development:** Proficient in languages such as HTML, CSS, JavaScript, REACT, Python, Wordpress.
 - **Responsive Design:** I specialize in developing websites that seamlessly adapt to various screen sizes, ensuring an optimal user experience across devices.

 ## Projects
 Below are some of the projects I've contributed to:
-1. **New Twitter :** Developed a clone of the popular social media platform using Firebase.
+1. **New Twitter(X) :** Developed a clone of the popular social media platform using Firebase.
 Implemented features such as real-time updates and user authentication.
 2. **E-commerce Website:** Designed and developed a responsive e-commerce platform using HTML, CSS, and JavaScript.
 Integrated payment gateways and product management functionalities.
 3. **Portfolio Website:** Created a personal portfolio website to showcase my skills and projects.
 Utilized frontend development and deployed the site using GitHub Pages.